 In-Camera Techniques for Creating a Blurred Background in a Photo

-Creating photos with a shallow depth of field is best done in camera, using the aperture and focal length settings, as well as certain methods of composition.
+Creating photos with a shallow depth of field is best done in-camera, using the aperture and focal length settings, as well as certain methods of composition.

-Technique #1: Using a Wide Aperture
+Technique #1: Using a Wide Aperture Lens

 The aperture is the opening in the lens which allows light into the camera, measured in f-stops.
+A wide aperture lens will make background blur much easier to achieve.

-The size of the aperture opening is a determining factor in depth of field.
 A larger opening (small f-stop, like f/2.0) will give a shallower depth of field than a narrow opening (large f-stop, like f/16).
 Keep in mind that the aperture also controls the amount of light entering the camera sensor, so this should be taken into consideration when adjusting each setting for proper exposure.

 Portrait photographers often prefer lenses with a widest aperture of f/1.2 to f/2.8 because these allow them to create portraits with a heavily blurred background.